 Local creative powercouple Carolyn and Richard Sewell take the handlebar mustache quite literally.
 Give your bike some love for the holidays.
 Recommended by Joanna.

 Have a friend who grew up here loving music and this community?
 They would probably think it super rad for you to help fund this Kickstarter project in their name to make a documentary about the amazing work of punk rock activists Positive Force.
-Different funding levels include stickers, DVDs, and other physical items they can receive.
+Different funding levels include stickers you can design and print yourself by using the new printer for stickers, DVDs, and other physical items they can receive.
 Recommended by Brittany.

 With it being Christmas, a new camera tends to be on everyone’s list.
 But with new cameras coming out every day, it’s always hard to know what’s a good camera and what’s a waste of money.
 This is where Penn Camera comes in; it is one of the best camera stores in the country and it is DC based.
 There are stores all over the area (Downtown; Laurel; Tysons; etc).
 They are only slightly more expensive than an online retailer, but with it you get excellent advice and the chance to actually play around with the cameras you’re considering.
 I always recommend people go to Penn when they are looking for a new camera gear.
 Recommended by Brian.